 How is my due date determined?

 One way to estimate your due date is to count 40 weeks ahead from the first day of your last menstrual period.
-However, some women can’t remember the first day of their last period or are not exactly sure when they got pregnant.
+However, some women can’t remember the first day of their last period or aren’t sure when they got pregnant.
 It can be especially hard to estimate an accurate due date if you get pregnant soon after you stop taking birth control pills.
-An ultrasound (also called a sonogram) that is done early in your pregnancy can give your doctor information to help him or her estimate your due date.
+An ultrasound (also called a sonogram) done early in your pregnancy can help your doctor estimate your due date.

 Path to Improved Health